skellis46/finger-pointing-moon/case-for-support.md

 1. To explore the limits of embodied practice-research, situated within the broad contemporary context of the datafication of human experience.

-2. To interrogate leadership as a practice of humility, and examine how practices of humility, patience and listening play a role in construction of knowledge.

 ### Objectives

 - to develop an original and comprehensive set of practice-research epistemic principles
-- to understand leadership as a practice of humility
-- to build leadership as humility into understanding _who, when and why_ is constructing knowledge
 - to generate and critically examine three research practices for which their epistemic possibilities are radically different.
-Also come from different positions of "leadership"
 - research and produce annotated bibliography of PaR literature that refers to its history and its epistemic possibilities and limits
-- examine through practice the role of solitude in understanding leadership, action and change (contrast this with 'group epistemics' from That Thing Produced – actually, not in contrast.
-I think they sit together quite clearly. (see [@sennett_together_2012 p.21] -- about getting outside yourself)
 - epistemic principles in practice-research
 - epistemic values in practice-research
-- leadership/practice connected by corporeal actions: what the body can do, and what the body does (fare: to make and to do)
-- focus on collective organising; strategies for collective organising: collecting practice? (this is the bit about 'people' from Bendell)

 ## Research context